-The New York Supreme Court, New York County, applying Illinois law, has dismissed a coverage suit as to five excess insurers, holding that their excess policies could not attach when the policyholder had compromised the limits of an underlying excess policy.
+A New York trial court, applying Illinois law, has dismissed a coverage suit as to five excess insurers, holding that their excess policies could not attach when the policyholder had compromised the limits of an underlying excess policy.
 JPMorgan Chase v.
-Indian Harbor Insurance Company, No. 603766/2008 (N.Y.
+Indian Harbor Ins.
+Co., No. 603766/2008 (N.Y.
 Sup.
 Ct.
 May 26, 2011).

 The policyholder brought coverage litigation regarding its 2002-2003 insurance tower in connection with claims asserted against it for its role as indenture trustee for a medical finance company.
 Ten insurers underwrote \$175 million of primary and excess coverage in that policy year.
-The policyholder sued all ten insurers, but settled with the third excess and eighth excess insurers shortly after filing its complaint.
+The policyholder sued all ten insurers but settled with the third excess and eighth excess insurers shortly after filing its complaint.
 The settlement with the third excess insurer compromised coverage claims under both the 02-03 insurance policy and an earlier policy for \$17 million dollars, an amount greater than the \$15 million 02-03 excess policy but less than the total amount of both policies.

 The fourth excess insurer, joined by the excess insurers above it, moved to dismiss the coverage action against it because its policy contained a condition precedent that the excess insurer could only be liable to pay after each underlying carrier paid the full amount of its policy limits.
 The fourth excess insurer argued that because the policyholder's settlement with the third excess insurer did not allocate the \$17 million settlement between the two policies, the policyholder would be unable to prove that the third excess policy was exhausted.
-The court agreed, noting that the settlement required the third excess insurer to pay \$17 million to settle \$28 million worth of claims under
+The court agreed, noting that the settlement required the third excess insurer to pay \$17 million to settle \$28 million worth of claims under two policies, and that the policyholder "deliberately chose not to allocate those payments between different policies involved in different underlying lawsuits."